top of page

 BC Housing: Information for Seniors

-The Seniors’ Supportive Housing Program in BC provides housing and support services to older adults, seniors and people with disabilities.
+The Seniors’ Supportive Housing Program in BC provides housing and support services to older adults, seniors, and people with disabilities.
 The Program assists low-income British Columbians who are 55 years of age or older, and people of any age who have a disability or diminished ability.

 BC Mental Health and Substance Use Services